 Larger Wall Hangings

 Instead of a pre-made wreath, find a shallow wooden or metal box, fill it with a cactus mix, or a potting soil with perlite added.
-Add a surface layer of moist sphagnum moss, and hold it all in place using half-inch hardware cloth and then wrapped in half-inch galvanized "hardware cloth" – available in small rolls at hardware and home improvement stores.
+Add a surface layer of moist sphagnum moss, hold it all in place using half-inch hardware cloth, and then wrap it in half-inch galvanized "hardware cloth," available in small rolls at hardware and home improvement stores.
 Plant as you would a wreath.

-Soak the wreath or wall hanging a few minutes to let the sphagnum moss swell and enclose the cut ends of the plants.
+Soak the wreath or wall hanging for a few minutes to let the sphagnum moss swell and enclose the cut ends of the plants.
 Lay it flat and out of direct sunlight for a week or so.
 The succulents will root easily if you keep the moss moist, and they will thicken up as they root.
 This may take six or more weeks, but it is important before hanging on a wall.

 Caring For Wall Succulents

 Place wall hangings where they will get some direct sunlight, but not hot mid-day or afternoon sun.
 Secure them with rust-proof galvanized hardware and with the backs covered to keep moisture off wooden surfaces.

 Water the wreath when it starts to dry by soaking in a bucket of water for an hour or so – not by misting, which can encourage shallow roots and weak plants.
 And be prepared to bring them indoors when hard freezes are forecast.